-What is Property Management System (PMS)
+What is a Property Management System (PMS)

-Property Management System (PMS) is defined as a platform automating hotel’s daily operations and administrative tasks, specifically, enabling hotels to control most front-office capabilities like reservations management, guest’s check-in/out, room allocation, room rates and invoicing.
-This is a perfect solution to replace the old manual paperwork process which is time-consuming, excel spreadsheets heavy and contains a high risk of human errors.
+Property Management System (PMS) is defined as a platform automating a hotel’s daily operations and administrative tasks, specifically, enabling hotels to control most front-office capabilities like reservations management, guest’s check-in/out, room allocation, room rates and invoicing.
+This is a perfect solution to replace the old manual paperwork process which is time-consuming, excel spreadsheets heavy and contains a high risk of human error.

 According to a Grant Thornton Research and Analysis, there are some key factors influencing the adoption of PMS in a hotel include:

 - Hotel size: the most significant factor determines whether hotel management software is used.
 Hotels with fewer than 20 rooms will be much less likely to have a PMS and may opt to manage their reservations manually.
 While the PMS adoption will be close to 100% in the larger hotels (>100 rooms).